Massive Protest in Hong Kong Against China Extradition Bill

 Lam has since fled to Taiwan, fearing what the law would mean for him.
 Speaking to TIME by phone a day before the march, Lam said the proposal would “target people like me,” adding that “if the amendments pass, I can be taken away at any time.”

-“We’re not taking this laying down,” said Mo, the Civic Party lawmaker.
-“Even if we don’t achieve anything, we need to do this to be answerable to history; we are doing this for our children, the next generation, [so] there will be a record saying ‘they put up a heroic fight‘.”
+“We’re not taking this lying down,” said Mo, the Civic Party lawmaker.
+“Even if we don’t achieve anything, we need to do this to be answerable to history; we are doing this for our children, the next generation, [so] there will be a record saying ‘they put up a heroic fight.'”

 — With reporting by Kamakshi Ayyar, Laignee Barron and Aria Hangyu Chen / Hong Kong